Use Apple Intelligence with Siri on Mac

 Immediately after you make the request, make another one.

 Note: To learn more about Apple Intelligence and Privacy, see Apple Intelligence and privacy.
-To learn more about Privacy and Siri, see Ask Siri, Dictation & Privacy.
+To learn more about Privacy and Siri, see Siri, Dictation & Privacy.